A Full-Service Law Firm for Nebraska Locals & Businesses Serving Western Nebraska Since 1977

 Yes, Nebraska is a no-fault divorce state, which means that you can file for divorce on the grounds of your marriage being irretrievably broken.
 You do not need to prove that your spouse did something to provoke the divorce.
 Even if your spouse disagrees with the divorce, you can still file.

 It's important to have experienced representation on your side.
-Contact a family law lawyer near you online or call (308) 365-1994 for a free consultation with our Nebraska divorce lawyers.
+Contact our Scottsbluff divorce attorney online or call (308) 365-1994 for a free consultation.

 Attorneys Experienced in Issues Involving Family Law & Divorce